sumit-kr-das/rental-api/readme.md

 ### Setup ENV
-At first create a .env file into your root directory amd use all the provided variables.
+At first create a .env file into your root directory and use all the provided variables.
-- PORT=8000(user any port no)
+- PORT=8000 (use any port no)
 - DB_URI=mongodb+srv://username:password@cluster0.ke0cr.mongodb.net/?retryWrites=true&w=majority
+(replace username and password with your own username & password)
-- SALT_ROUND=10(minimum 10)
+- SALT_ROUND=10 (SALT_ROUND should be minimum 10)
-- JWT_SECRET=wXlf2n3VHwAoa5KqpTUUDz9+1GOYp3Zo/iVZND9hXck=(JWT_SECRET will be min 32char long)
+- JWT_SECRET=wXlf2n3VHwAoa5KqpTUUDz9+1GOYp3Zo/iVZND9hXck= (JWT_SECRET should be min 32char long)
 <br/><br/>
 ### All Endpoints
 You should use your own base url here instead of [http://localhost:8000/]